Frequently Asked Questions – II

 1 We ought not even with the best chosen homoeopathic medicine, for instance one pellet of the same potency that was beneficial at first, to let the patient have a second or third dose, taken dry.

-Don’t repeat dry doses–meaning the pellets, as sweet and delicious as they may be!
+Don’t repeat dry doses–meaning the pellets!

 In the same way, if the medicine was dissolved in water and the first dose proved beneficial, a second or third and even smaller dose from the bottle standing undisturbed,